Xela3026/workflows-docs/docs/workflows.md

 [comment]: <> (might add a glossary page so I can provide some common definitions used throughout the docs - instance, step, workflow, execution key, credentials, payload, toolbar etc.)

 [comment]: <> (idk if I mentioned it but I fixed the blurry image problem.
 Remember to find other blurry images and fix them with the new strategy.)

+[comment]: <> (In these docs and the Yabbr App docs, one thing I could work on to make them better is to create and explain more use cases for each feature.
+Why is the feature useful?
+What can you use it for?)

+[comment]: <> (also just remembered, in the very beginning of this page, I screenshotted the JSON for a new step intsead of putting it in a codeblock.
+Need to resolve that.)